bergesinstitute/graf-method/book-2-unit-2.md

 5. I have as many houses as Ana.
 6. María is taller than Javier.
 7. Beyoncé sells more tickets (boletos) than Pat Metheny.
-8. My mother is shorter than I. (Use *yo,* not *mí; que* is not a preposition, it’s a conjunction.)
+8. My mother is shorter than I. (Use *yo,* not *mí; que* is not a preposition, it's a conjunction.)
-9. Our house is bigger than Frodo’s house.
+9. Our house is bigger than Frodo's house.
 10. Eating a lot of veggies is better than eating a lot of pork.
 (Use infinitive [*comer*].)
-11. My apartment is smaller than my mother’s apartment.
+11. My apartment is smaller than my mother's apartment.
 12. George paints worse than Peter.
 13. I eat as much pizza as you.
 14. Rihanna has as many fans (aficionados) as Beyoncé.
 15. Kate is as beautiful as María.
-16. Michael’s house is the tallest in the neighborhood (vecindario).
+16. Michael's house is the tallest in the neighborhood (vecindario).
 17. My friend Kevin is the worst singer in Spain.
 18. My roommate (compañero de cuarto) works less than a koala.
 19. Ferrán Adriá is the best chef in the world.